-- Increase the local government workforce through the employment of apprentices, trainees and cadets (recruits) over the next six years. - Build capacity in councils and a stronger local government sector.
+Increase the local government workforce through the employment of apprentices, trainees and cadets (recruits) over the next six years.

-Create positive social outcomes by generating local education, training and employment opportunities particularly targeting youth.
+- Build capacity in councils and a stronger local government sector. - Create positive social outcomes by generating local education, training and employment opportunities particularly targeting youth. - Contribute to the National Agreement on Closing the Gap.